Omar61554/Vending-Machine/README.md

 ● The user must be able to select the required item and deposit the corresponding price through a dedicated slot in the machine.

-● After the user deposits the required money, theA machine must dispense the selected item and return the change if needed through a dedicated slot in the machine also.
+● After the user deposits the required money, the machine must dispense the selected item and return the change if needed through a dedicated slot in the machine also.